 - This is the earliest 'accurate depiction' of the Thames and the Tower of London. - At the battle of Agincourt in 1415 the French knight Charles d'Orleans was captured and held in the Tower of London where he composed over 500 love poems.
-This book was produced some 85 years later and contains 166 of the poems. - It illustrates the Tower of London with the White Tower and Traitor's Gate clearly visible.
-At the top of the picture is Old London Bridge with St Thomas Becket's chapel in the centre.
-Note the strong current running between the piers.
-At high and low tide the race was dangerous as there was a drop of six feet from one side to the other. - The Medieval Warm Period had ended and this was during the Little Ice Age which was from about 1300 to 1850 when temperatures were about half a degree colder.
-Let me show you the consequences of that half a degree...
+This book was produced some 85 years later and contains 166 of the poems. - It illustrates the Tower of London with the White Tower and Traitor's Gate clearly visible. - The Medieval Warm Period was followed by the Little Ice Age from about 1300 to 1850 (caused by four massive volcanic eruptions in the tropics and the consequent changes in Artic ice cover) when temperatures were about half a degree colder...